7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 - USS Arizona Memorial tickets must be reserved in advance.
 You can book them for $1 at the official website.
 Tickets can be booked 8 weeks in advance.
 If the date you want to visit is sold out, you’re not out of luck!
 They release additional tickets 24 hours in advance.
 You can get more information on when tickets are released here.
 If you can’t get tickets, you can try your luck by joining a standby line and waiting for availability on the boat to the memorial.

-- A shuttle to Ford island is required.
+- A shuttle to Ford Island is required.
 If you want to visit Battleship Missouri and the Pearl Harbor Aviation Museum, you will need to take a free shuttle to Ford Island.
 The shuttle leaves regularly and is easy to take.
-You’ll find it at the end near the USS Bowfin Submarine museum.
+You’ll find it at the end near the USS Bowfin Submarine Museum.

 - Passport to Pearl Harbor ticket: if you plan to visit all of the Museums, consider getting the Passport to Pearl Harbor ticket.
 This provides entrance to all of the museums but it does not include a USS Arizona Memorial reservation.